Clastify logo

 Temperature and particle motion

-“Average” is the key word here.
-In a real sample, the particles don’t all have exactly the same kinetic energy.
-Some move faster, others slower.
+That word “average” matters.
+In a real sample, particles don’t all have exactly the same kinetic energy.
+Some move faster and others slower.
 At a higher temperature, the distribution shifts, so the average kinetic energy is greater.
 In Reactivity 2.2 you will meet this as a graphical distribution of kinetic energies.

-For chemical reactions, the link is direct: particles have to collide, and successful collisions need enough kinetic energy and a suitable orientation.
-So, not every collision at a given temperature leads to reaction.
+For chemical reactions, the link is direct: particles must collide, and successful collisions need enough kinetic energy and a suitable orientation.
+So not every collision at a given temperature reacts.
 Temperature changes the fraction of particles able to react.

 Heating and cooling curves

-When a single substance is heated while it stays in one state, its temperature usually rises because the particles’ average kinetic energy increases.
-In a solid, the particles vibrate more vigorously.
-In a liquid or gas, they move faster on average.
+When a single substance is heated within one state, its temperature usually rises because the particles’ average kinetic energy increases.
+In a solid, the particles vibrate more vigorously; in a liquid or gas, they move faster on average.

-During a change of state of a pure substance at constant pressure, the temperature stays constant even though energy is still being transferred.
-This point catches students out every year, so phrase it carefully: during melting or boiling, the added energy changes the arrangement and separation of particles.
+During a change of state of a pure substance at constant pressure, temperature stays constant even though energy is still being transferred.
+This catches students out every year, so be precise: during melting or boiling, the added energy changes the arrangement and separation of particles.
 It does not increase their average kinetic energy.

 Image

-A heating curve has sloping regions and flat regions.
-The sloping regions show one state warming up.
-The flat regions show a change of state, such as melting or boiling, with two states present at the same time.
-During cooling, the same idea works in reverse: condensation and freezing occur at constant temperature for a pure substance at constant pressure.
+A heating curve therefore has sloping regions and flat regions.
+Sloping regions show one state warming up.
+Flat regions show a change of state, such as melting or boiling, where two states are present together.
+During cooling, the same idea runs in reverse: condensation and freezing occur at constant temperature for a pure substance at constant pressure.

-The visible changes follow the curve.
+Observable changes match the curve.
 A solid may soften and then coexist with liquid during melting.
 A boiling liquid forms vapour bubbles throughout the liquid.
 During condensation, gas becomes visible liquid droplets if the liquid is normally transparent.
 During deposition, solid appears directly from gas on a cold surface.

 Kelvin and Celsius